rtelmore/ctv-sportsanalytics/README.md

 sports analytics package on CRAN that we have missed, please let us know.
 Contributions are always welcome, and encouraged.
 The source file for this particular task view file resides in a GitHub repository (see below).
-Please open an issue and/or submit a pull request to contribute.
+Please read the [Guide to Contributing](Contributing.md) , then open an issue and/or submit a pull request.

 **Baseball**